liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

    The output should contain an *Id* property which is needed in the following step(s).

    > [!NOTE]
-   > (Optional) Run `Get-SPOListDesign` to ensure you're not adding a duplicate with the same title/description, or to simply inspect what's already there.
+   > (Optional) Run `Get-SPOListDesign` to ensure you're not adding a duplicate with the same title/description, or to inspect what's already there.

 3. Run the following command: